Generalized Species Sampling Priors with Latent Beta reinforcements: A Simulation study

 A first simulation study considers an ideal setting.
-We generate 1000 samples of 101 observations each from the Beta-Gos model \eqref{hiermodel1}--\eqref{hiermodel2}, where we set $\a_n=n,\b_n=1$.
+We generate 1000 samples of 101 observations each from the Beta-GOS model \eqref{hiermodel1}--\eqref{hiermodel2}, with (a) $\a_n=n$, $\b_n=1$ and (b) $\a_n=3$, $\b_n=1$.
 The first 100 points are used for fitting purpose, whereas the $101st$ point is used to assess goodness of fit.
-Without much loss of generality, we fix $\mu_0=0$ and $\sigma_0=10$, $\tau=0.25$ in order to distinguish the sample variability from the variability of the base measure.
-We fit the data with a Beta-Gos hierarchical model, with $\sigma_0=10$, Beta hyper-parameters $\a_n=n,\b_n=1$, and $\tau^2 \sim \IG(2.004, 0.0063)$.
+Without much loss of generality, we fix $\mu_0=0$ and $\sigma_0=10$.
+We mimic the typical scale observed in the data analyzed in Section \ref{sec:app-aberrations} and set $\tau=0.25$ to distinguish the sample variability from the variability of the base measure.
+We fit the data using a Beta-GOS hierarchical model, with default Beta hyper-parameters $\a_n=n$, $\b_n=1$, and study how well we can recover the basic characteristics of the data under such specification.
+We assume $\tau^2 \sim \IG(2.004, 0.0063)$ in the model fitting.
 This choice of the Inverse-Gamma hyper-parameters allows $\tau^2$ to have mean around $0.25^2$ and relatively large variance.
-In addition, we fit a mixture of DP model with concentration parameter $\theta=1$, which on the basis of Proposition \ref{prop-Kn} (a) can be seen as compatible with the parameters used in our model.
-The mixture of DP model is implemented using the R package ``DPpackage'' \citep{Jara07}.
+In addition, we fit a DP mixture model with concentration parameter $\theta=1$, which on the basis of Proposition \ref{prop-Kn} (a) can be seen as compatible with the parameters used in our model.
+The mixture of DP model is fit to data using the R package ``DPpackage'' \citep{Jara07}.
+In this framework, the Dirichlet Process provides a convenient comparison; however, we should stress that, in general, the underlying exchangeability assumption may not be appropriate to fully capture the dependency structure of the data generating process.